What should I do if I am being bullied by SLT?

 You can speak to us or a trusted colleague at school so you don’t suffer alone.

-What are my employment rights if I feel like I am being harassed?
+Bullied by SLT: what are my employment rights if I feel like I am being harassed?

 If you are being harassed it will likely amount to a breach of your contract of employment and health and safety laws.
 Harassment that is related to a protected characteristic is unlawful discrimination under the Equality Act.
 Protected characteristics include: